Netflix/sureal/README.md

 ```

 Since partial sampling is allowed, it is not required that every subject ID is present in every `os` dictionary.

-## Usage in a Python Script

-More examples of using the subjective models in a Python script can be found in [/python/script/run_subjective_models.py](/python/script/run_subjective_models.py).
-Run the script first to get a sense of what it does.